Water Testing

 Expanding the Scope of Testing

 The initial focus of the testing program lies in assessing phosphate levels using Hanna Low Range Phosphate Checkers.
 Phosphate is a useful indicator of pollution from agricultural and sewage treatment plants.
-However, we aspire to broaden testing parameters to encompass additional essential measures such as nitrates, pH, turbidity, temperature, and dissolved oxygen.
+We have now broadened our testing parameters to encompass additional essential measures including nitrate, ammonia, conductivity and water temperature.
+In the future we might include testing pH, turbidity and dissolved oxygen.

 Monitoring Beyond Phosphate